|Click to enlarge.||Map legend.|

 History: Comanche, Waco, other tribes.
 Anglo-American settlers arrived in the 1830s.
 Antebellum slaveholding area.
 County created and organized from Houston County in 1846; named for K.L.
 Anderson, last vice president of the Republic of Texas.

-Recreation: Fishing, hunting, streams, lakes; dogwood trails; national wildlife refuge; historic sites; railroad park; museums.
+Recreation: Fishing, hunting, streams, lakes; dogwood trails; national wildlife refuge; historic sites; Texas State Railroad depot, park; museums.

 Minerals: Oil and gas.

-PALESTINE (19,148), county seat; clothing, metal, wood products; transportation and agribusiness center; scientific balloon station; historic bakery; library; vocational-technical facilities; hospitals; community college; dulcimer festival in March, hot pepper festival in October.
+PALESTINE (18,634), county seat; medical services, education, transportation; clothing, metal, wood products; scientific balloon station; historic bakery; library; vocational-technical facilities; hospital; UT-Tyler extension, community college; Museum of East Texas Culture; hot pepper festival in October.